KaiTaiTong/trading-freq-recommandation-sys/README.md

 ### Results
 At the end, we take the $\Delta T=3164$ days which has highest probability of largest  profit.
 This is actually as expected, because most of the time we will have the stock much higher than its starting price after several years.
 However, we did not consider inflation rate here, so the actual marginal profit when $\Delta T >= 365$ days is smaller than current model reported.
 To integrate this change, we can make adjustment as $M \leftarrow M/(1+I(t))^{\Delta T}$.
 ![results](./docs/source/_static/img/results.png)

+Another thing to note is that we are essentially comparing marginal profit from a same day trading frequency to a 10 year trading frequency, which might not be a fair comparision (depending on the objective).
+To make a fair comparision is very easy.
+As we treat every trade event as i.i.d., we can just scale the N day trading marginal profit by a constant value $\Delta T$, so that we are now comparing **marginal profit per day**.
+Implementation is also simple, we do not need to retrain our GMMs, a constant scale to all random variables will just make $\mu \leftarrow \Delta T\mu$, and $\sigma^2 \leftarrow \Delta T^2\sigma^2$.

 ### Software Product
 We can push this project further to make an end-to-end software product to provide real-time recommandation.
 New stock profile gets updated and stored in the database, and our GMM models evaluate the performance on new data using metrics, AIC and BIC.
 If the error terms exceeds a certain threshold, it will trigger a training request to update the models in the database.